Alachisoft/NCache-Samples/dotnet/CompactSerialization/README.md

 - app.config have been changed according to the configurations.
 	- Change the cache name
-- By default this sample uses 'myPartitionedCache', make sure that cache is running.
+- By default this sample uses 'demoCache', make sure that cache is running.

 - To use your compact serializable objects with NCache, you must first 'Register your application objects with NCache'.
 	- Start NCache Web Manager and create a clustered cache with the name specified in app.config.